 The policy response to today's volatility

-After cutting interest rates by 0.5% on March 3, the Fed announced on March 12 that it was making $1.5 trillion in additional market liquidity available to bolster repurchase operations for U.S. Treasury securities, where liquidity had become strained.2 In short order, this move could boost the Fed’s balance sheet to well over $5 trillion—a new record high.
-In addition, on March 15, the Fed slashed interest rates by 100 basis points to a federal funds range of 0.00−0.25%, combined with a $700 billion quantitative easing program.
+After cutting interest rates by 0.5% on March 3, the U.S. Federal Reserve (Fed) announced on March 12 that it was making $1.5 trillion in additional market liquidity available to bolster repurchase operations for U.S. Treasury securities, where liquidity had become strained.2 In short order, this move could boost the Fed’s balance sheet to well over $5 trillion—a new record high.
+In addition, on March 15, the Fed slashed interest rates by 100 basis points to a federal funds range of 0.00% to 0.25%, combined with a $700 billion quantitative easing program.
 Furthermore, we expect that a tax reduction or other fiscal stimulus is likely to be approved by Congress and signed into law.
-As the coronavirus response weighs on the economy, policy makers are trying to blunt the impact to business activity.
-To date, policy makers have fallen short of showing that they can assuage market volatility in any substantial or enduring way.
-However, the historical record from past recessions suggests that well-designed policy measures do eventually succeed in tempering volatility.
+As the coronavirus response weighs on the economy, policymakers are trying to blunt the impact to business activity.
+To date, policymakers have fallen short of showing that they can assuage market volatility in any substantial or enduring way; however, the historical record from past recessions suggests that well-designed policy measures do eventually succeed in tempering volatility.

 How might this bear market differ from past bears?

 The speed of the drawdown in the S&P 500 Index that we’ve seen since the market climbed to a record high on February 19, 2020, has been unusually rapid; in the post-World War II era, the only decline with comparable speed was the bear market of 1987.
 (A bear market is generally defined as a decline of 20% or more from an equity market peak.)
 The average overall decline experienced in bear markets going back to 1950 was 34.6%.